evashakya1/Big-Data-Analysis-and-Project/README.md

 # Big Data Analysis and Project

-#  Weather based Road Accident Prediction for Drivers’ Safety
+#  Road Accident Severity Prediction for Drivers’ Safety

 This repository contains the code and analysis for my project onRoad Accident Prediction, focused on exploring the relationship between weather, road features, time-of-day, and accident severity.